waywardgeek/infnoise/README.md

 For example, if we amplify a tiny noise source by 1 billion in a system that saturates at 3.3V, then 1uV of noise will be amplified causing the output to be about 3.3V.
 An attacker need only introduce at least -1uV to cause the TRNG to saturate at 0V instead.
-An attacker with even this tiny influence over the noise source can entirely control the output.
+An attacker with even this tiny influence can entirely control the output.

-This is the wrong aproach.
-Instead, TRNGs should use modular multiplication to amplify their noise source, because modular multiplication never saturates.
+If TRNGs used modular multiplication to amplify their noise source, this noise sensitivity problem would go away.

 If we multiply a 1uV peak by 1 billion modulo 3.3V, then the result will be about 0.3V, which will result in a ditital 0.
 If an attacker subtracts 1uV, causing our noise source to be at 0.0V, then after amplification, the output is 0V, which still results in a 0.
-In fact, without knowing the current amplituded of the noise source, there is no signal an attacker can add to our noise source that will result in a desired output.
+In fact, without knowing the current amplituded of the noise source, there is no signal an attacker can add to our noise source to control the output.
 He may be able to flip the output bit, but since it was already random, his signal injection fails to control the result, which is still random.
-In fact, an attacker's injected signal causes the output to be *more* random, since an attacker is a nice unpredictable source of entropy!
-Infinite Noise Multipliers *add* entropy from all noise sources, even those from an attacker.
+In fact, an attacker's injected signal causes the output to be _more_ random, since an attacker is a nice unpredictable source of entropy!
+Infinite Noise Multipliers _add_ entropy from all noise sources, even those from an attacker.

 ### Variations

 There are currently 3 versions of Infinite Noise Multipliers documented here.
 The infnoise_small directory describes a low part-count design that works well with op-amps which have rail-to-rail inputs and outputs.
-It runs at 4MHz, outputing 0.84 bits worth of entropy on each clock (loop gain = 1.8), for a total of 3.36Mbit of entropy produced per second.
+It runs at 4MHz, outputing 0.86 bits worth of entropy on each clock (loop gain = 1.82), for a total of over 3.4 Mbit of entropy produced per second.
 The infnoise_fast directory contains a 50% faster design that uses a few more resistors and an additional op-amp.
 This design is suitable for use with a wide range of op-amps.
-It runs at 6MHz, outputing 0.84 bits worth of entropy on each clock (loop gain = 1.8), for a total of 5.04Mbit of entropy per second.
+It runs at 6MHz, outputing 0.86 bits worth of entropy on each clock (loop gain = 1.82), for over 5Mbit of entropy per second.

 Because Infinite Noise Mulitpliers are switched-capacitor circuits, it is important to use components with low leakage, like the OPA4354 CMOS quad op-amp from TI.
 Op-amps with